TGracie/Thomas_Gracie_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

   dif highest_card(card1 card2)
   # should be def not dif here, also missing "," between arguments
+## what if they're equal?  need an elsif statement to cover that off
     if card1.value > card2.value
       return card.name # which card?
 Also not a valid method to call needs either suit or value else